-Minimum Co ontrol Measure No. 3: Ill icit Discharge Det ection and Elii nination BMP CATEGORY PROPOSED BMP PROGRAM MEASURABLE GOAL RESPONSIBLE PERSON/ DEPARTMENT CURRENT PROGRAM IN PLACE ESTIMATED DATE OF IMPLEMENTATION ANNUAL OBJECTIVES ACHIEVED/INTENDED ACHIEVEMENT 3.e - Development Procedures 3.e.1 MS4 Program Updates The MS4 Program plan shall include all procedures developed by the operator to detect, identify, and address nonstormwater discharges to the MS4 in accordance with the schedule Follow procedures for reporting and tracing all illicit discharges.
+Minimum Co ontrol Measure No. 3: Ill licit Discharge Det ection and Elii nination BMP CATEGORY PROPOSED BMP PROGRAM MEASURABLE GOAL RESPONSIBLE PERSON/ DEPARTMENT CURRENT PROGRAM IN PLACE ESTIMATED DATE OF IMPLEMENTATION ANNUAL OBJECTIVES ACHIEVED/INTENDED ACHIEVEMENT policy and how to repot 3.e - Development Procedures 3.e.1 MS4 Program Updates The MS4 Program plan shall include all procedures developed by the operator to detect, identify, and address nonstormwater discharges to the MS4 in accordance with the schedule given in Appendix D. Follow procedures for reporting and tracing all illicit discharges.
 Appropriate staff will be instructed with these procedures.
-Mason CEED/FM/EHS Yes Complete to repot potential violation.
+Mason CEED/FM/EHS Yes Complete potential violation.
 Standard procedures shall be followed for reporting and tracking all illicit discharges.
-Refer to Appendix E for Mason's IDDE policy 3.f - Annual Reporting 3.f.1-3 Requirements given in Appendix D. Each annual report shall include a list of any written notifications of physical interconnection, the total number of outfalls screened during the reporting period, the screening results, details of any follow-up actions necessitated by the screening results, and a summary of each investigation.
+Refer to Appendix E for Mason's IDDE policy 3.f - Annual Reporting 3.f.1-3 Requirements Each annual report shall include a list of any written notifications of physical interconnection, the total number of outfalls screened during the reporting period, the screening results, details of any follow-up actions necessitated by the screening results, and a summary of each investigation.
 Maintain written notifications with outside stormwater systems and complete an inventory form for all MS4 outfalls.
 Mason CEED/EHS Yes Complete Mason CEED completes an inventory form as part of the annual outfalls reconnaissance.
-Refer to Appendix E. There was three no-reportable incidents and zero reportable incident in this permit year.
+Refer to Appendix E. There was one no-reportable incident and zero reportable incident in this permit year.

-Minimum Cor ntrol Measure No. 4: Con struction Site Sto rmwater Runo ff Control BMP CATEGORY PROPOSED BMP PROGRAM MEASURABLE GOAL RESPONSIBLE PERSON/ DEPARTMENT CURRENT PROGRAM IN PLACE ESTIMATED DATE OF IMPLEMENTATION ANNUAL OBJECTIVES ACHIEVED/INTENDED ACHIEVEMENT 4.a - Oversight Requirements 4.a.1-4 Land Disturbing Activities The operator shall utilize its legal authority to address discharges entering the MS4.
+Minimum Con ntrol Measure No. 4: Cor struction Site Sto rmwater Runo ff Control BMP CATEGORY PROPOSED BMP PROGRAM MEASURABLE GOAL RESPONSIBLE PERSON/ DEPARTMENT CURRENT PROGRAM IN PLACE ESTIMATED DATE OF IMPLEMENTATION ANNUAL OBJECTIVES ACHIEVED/INTENDED ACHIEVEMENT 4.a - Oversight Requirements 4.a.1-4 Land Disturbing Activities The operator shall utilize its legal authority to address discharges entering the MS4.
 Implement the Land Disturbance Permit process to address discharges entering the MS4.
 Mason CEED Yes Complete Mason CEED is the VSMP authority under the Annual Standards and Specifications for Erosion and Sediment Control and Stormwater Management approved by DEQ.
-This document can be found on. http://facilities.gmu.edu/ProjM gmtConst/LandDevelopment/u pload/2012-Edition-REV.pdf Mason CEED review, approve, and permit land disturbing projects in accordance with the Annual Standards and Specifications for Erosion and Sediment Control and Stormwater Management.
+This document can be found at Facilities website Mason CEED review, approve, and permit land disturbing projects in accordance with the Annual Standards and Specifications for Erosion and Sediment Control and Stormwater Management.
 4.b - Required Plan Approval 4.b.1-2 Land Disturbing Activities The operator shall require that land disturbance not begin until an erosion and sediment control plan or an agreement in lieu of a plan is approved by a VESCP authority Implement the land disturbance permit process to be compliance with department-approved annual standards and specifications.
 Mason CEED Yes Complete Mason CEED review, approve, and permit land disturbing projects in accordance with the Annual Standards and Specifications for Erosion and Sediment Control and Stormwater Management.
-4.c - Compliance and Enforcement 4.c.1 - 8 Inspections The operator shall inspect land- disturbing activities for compliance with an approved erosion and sediment control Maintain an inspection schedule that includes inspections upon installation, every two weeks and within 48 hours of a 10-year Mason CEED Yes Complete Mason CEED inspects land disturbing activities in accordance with the Annual Standards and Specifications for Erosion and Sediment Control and Stormwater
+4.c - Compliance and Enforcement 4.c.1 - 8 Inspections The operator shall inspect land- disturbing activities for compliance with an approved erosion and sediment control plan or agreement in lieu of a plan in Maintain an inspection schedule that includes inspections upon installation, every two weeks and within 48 hours of a 10-year storm, and at completion of the project.
+Mason CEED Yes Complete Mason CEED inspects land disturbing activities in accordance with the Annual Standards and Specifications for Erosion and Sediment Control and Stormwater Management.